ballerina-platform/ballerina-spec/beps/lib-ftp/8376_advanced_file_selection_and_processing.md

 - `"0 30 14 1 * *"` - At 2:30 PM on the 1st of every month

 **Behavior**:
-- `cronExpression` and `pollingInterval` are mutually exclusive
-- If both are specified, initialization fails with validation error
+- If `pollingInterval` is a decimal, it represents the polling interval in seconds
+- If `pollingInterval` is a string, it is treated as a cron expression
-- If neither is specified, `pollingInterval` defaults to 60 seconds
+- If not specified, `pollingInterval` defaults to 60 seconds (decimal)
 - Cron scheduling uses the server's local timezone
+- Invalid cron expressions will cause initialization to fail with a validation error

 **Implementation**: Leverage Ballerina's `task` module or implement a cron parser that calculates the next execution time and uses `task:scheduleJobRecurAtTime`.

-#### Feature 2: File Lock Detection
+#### Feature 2: File Stability Detection

 **Purpose**: Prevent processing files actively being written by other processes.

 **Strategies**:

-1. **NONE (default)**: No lock checking.
+1. **NONE (default)**: No stability checking.
 Files are processed immediately upon discovery.
 This is the current behavior.

 2. **LOCK_FILE**: Check for the existence of a companion `.lock` file.
    - Example: `data.csv` is processed only if `data.csv.lock` does NOT exist
    - Useful when external writers create `.lock` files during upload
    - Low overhead, instant detection

-3. **SIZE_STABILITY**: Check if file size remains unchanged between polls.
+3. **SIZE_STABILITY**: Check if file size remains unchanged between 2 consecutive polling cycles.
-   - Files are polled twice with `stabilityCheckInterval` delay
+   - File metadata is checked in the current poll and again in the next 2 polls
-   - If size changes, file is skipped in this cycle
+   - If size changes between any of the polls, file is skipped in the current cycle
    - Useful for detecting active writes without lock files
-   - Moderate overhead
+   - Moderate overhead (adds 2 polling intervals to processing latency)

-4. **TIMESTAMP_STABILITY**: Check if last modified timestamp remains unchanged.
+4. **TIMESTAMP_STABILITY**: Check if last modified timestamp remains unchanged between 2 consecutive polling cycles.
-   - Files are polled twice with `stabilityCheckInterval` delay
+   - File metadata is checked in the current poll and again in the next 2 polls
-   - If timestamp changes, file is skipped
+   - If timestamp changes between any of the polls, file is skipped
    - Useful for systems that update timestamps during writes
-   - Moderate overhead
+   - Moderate overhead (adds 2 polling intervals to processing latency)

-5. **COMBINED_STABILITY**: Both size AND timestamp must be stable.
+5. **COMBINED_STABILITY**: Both size AND timestamp must be stable across 2 consecutive polling cycles.
    - Most reliable detection method
-   - Highest overhead (two checks)
+   - Highest overhead (adds 2 polling intervals to processing latency)
    - Recommended for critical data integrity scenarios

 **Behavior**:
-- Lock checking occurs **after** file name pattern matching and **before** age filtering
+- Stability checking occurs **after** file name pattern matching and **before** age filtering
-- Files that fail lock checks are silently skipped (not reported as added)
+- Files that fail stability checks are silently skipped (not reported as added)
-- Stability checks add `stabilityCheckInterval` seconds to processing latency
+- Stability checks require 2 polling cycles (e.g., with `pollingInterval: 30`, stability verification takes 60 seconds)
 - For LOCK_FILE mode, `.lock` files themselves are automatically excluded from processing

 #### Feature 3: File Age Filtering